Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

         --grpc-port 20000 \
         --secure

-The client may also ask you for a password to sign the deployment transaction.
+The client may also ask you for the password you specified when you :ref:`imported your key into the Concordium client<import-client-key>`.
 If successful, the command should respond with ``Module successfully deployed with reference: <MODULE-HASH>``, where the module hash is a long hex string.
 Note down this hash, we'll need it when we initialize a new contract instance below.

 Note that you will also pay a small fee from your account to pay for the deployment.
 If you followed the environment setup to create a testnet account, you should already have some CCD for testing purposes in that account.